Erricka Bridgeford: Baltimore Ceasefire 365

 The idea for a ceasefire weekend was first suggested by hip-hop artist Ogun, who was working with Bridgeford on a rally for the anti-violence group 300 Men March.
 In 2017, with Baltimore's murder rate climbing, Bridgeford revisited the idea with Ogun and several other activists and began planning.
 The idea was to see if the community could go 72 hours without a shooting, stabbing, or any other kind of violence; their motto was "Nobody kill anybody."
 In addition, the effort rallied citizens to create and attend life-affirming events for 72 hours, while accepting the Baltimore Peace Challenge.

 The first Ceasefire took place the first weekend in August, and drew thousands of residents to special community events and activities.
 The second Ceasefire weekend, held in November, was even larger.
 Events included basketball tournaments, a yoga class, art exhibits, a sip-and-paint, a peace walk, and a campout.
 During the November 2017 ceasefire weekend, Tony Mason was killed, and then, the weekend continued with 48 hours of zero shootings.
 During the third ceasefire weekend in February 2018, there were zero homicides.
 This was the first weekend in 2018 in which no Baltimore residents were killed.
 The February 2018 ceasefire also began a stretch of 11.5 days without murder in Baltimore.
 This was the first time the city had experienced this since March 2014.
 Bridgeford gave credit to everyone in the city who had been tirelessly doing good work for years.

 When murders occurred during the first two Baltimore Ceasefire weekends, residents were called to show up at the murder locations to pour light and love into the space and into the traumatized community.
 This began a new campaign, "Don't Be Numb", which encourages Baltimoreans to notice when people are killed, and to remember that each life lost is a loss for all of Baltimore.
 This also gave birth to Sacred Space Rituals, in which residents go to murder locations to make them sacred ground.

 Bridgeford's efforts started a grassroots movement and "awakened a sense that the cycle of killing can be broken and that the power to do it lies in our own hands."
 She was named Marylander of the Year "for bringing hope to Baltimore in some of its bleakest hours."
 In 2020, research published by the American Journal for Public Health showed that there was an estimated 52% reduction in gun violence during ceasefire days and no evidence of a postponement effect on either the next 3 days or the next 3-day weekend following each ceasefire weekend.

+In 2022, Baltimore Ceasefire 365 was renamed as Baltimore Peace Movement.